 Short pieces welcome.
 Prose double-spaced.
-Submit online to email@example.com.
+Submit online to firstname.lastname@example.org.
 Be sure to attach as a Word or similar doc., and include your email address.
-If you have not heard from us within four months, assume that we are unable to publish your work at this time.
+If you have not heard from us within four months, assume that we have received your submission and are unable to publish your work at this time.
 We consider simultaneous submissions; please advise promptly if your piece is accepted elsewhere.

-The Three Quarter Review publishes annually and holds first, North American rights of work we publish.
+The Three Quarter Review publishes annually and holds first, North American rights of work we publish online and in print.